 - eight eggs

-Pour four tablespoons of the oil right into a large saute pan for that you have a lid, and place on a medium-excessive warmth.
+Pour four tablespoons of the oil into a large saute pan that, if you have a lid, and place on a medium-excessive warmth.
 Once the pan is warm, fry the leeks, garlic, and chili, stirring from time to time, for seven minutes or until softened.

 Stir the tomato combination, spices, tomato paste, sugar, 375ml water, a teaspoon and a half of salt, and lots of pepper into the leek pan, deliver up to a boil, then flip down the warmth to medium and simmer for 12 mins, crushing approximately 1/2 the beans with the lower back of a spoon, until the mix is thick and rich.

-Stir thru the lemon juice, then make 8 wells inside the beans (the back of a dinner spoon is the appropriate tool for this process).
+Stir through the lemon juice, then make eight wells inside the beans (the back of a dinner spoon is the appropriate tool for this process).
 Crack an egg into each well, sprinkle over a little salt and pepper, and turn up the heat to medium-high.
-Cover and leave to cook dinner for 5 minutes, or until the whites are cooked via and the yolks still runny.
+Cover and leave to cook dinner for 5 minutes or until the whites are cooked, and the yolks are still runny.

-While the eggs are cooking, finely chop the remaining dill and put it in a bowl with the last three tablespoons of oil.
-Drizzle this over the cooked eggs and serve right away on toasted sourdough.
+While the eggs cook, finely chop the remaining dill and put it in a bowl with the last three tablespoons of oil.
+Drizzle this over the boiled eggs and serve right away on toasted sourdough.

 Black lime tofu

-Dried limes are intensely bitter and powerful at giving dishes a uniquely earthy acidity.
-They are specifically famous in Iran, Iraq, Oman, and the Persian Gulf, and you could purchase them on-line or in Middle Eastern food stores.
-They come complete or floor, black or white (they also cross by way of extraordinary names inclusive of Omani limes, Iranian limes, or Noomi Basra).
-Use the black variety here, if you can.
+Dried limes are intensely bitter and powerful, giving dishes a uniquely earthy acidity.
+They are famous in Iran, Iraq, Oman, and the Persian Gulf, and you can purchase them online or in Middle Eastern food stores.
+They come complete or floor, black or white (they also cross by way of extraordinary names, including Omani limes, Iranian limes, or Noomi Basra).
+Use the black variety here if you can.
 I like to serve this dish with steamed white rice or heat flatbreads to scoop the entirety up.

 - Prep 10 min